-Where not disclosed, the carrying amount of the company's financial instruments, being cash in bank, deposits, investments, accounts receivable, accrued investment interest, due from Algonquin Opportunity (No.1) Corporation, accounts payable and accrued liabilities, due to Algonquin Treaty Negotiation Funding Trust, due to AOO Realty (Rockcliffe) Inc. and Canada Emergency Business Account loan payable, approximates their fair values, except where fair values are not readily obtainable.
+Where not disclosed, the carrying amount of the company's financial instruments, being cash in bank, deposits, investments, accounts receivable, accrued investment interest, due from Algonquin Opportunity (No.1) Corporation, due from Algonquin Opportunity (No.3) Corporation, accounts payable and accrued liabilities, due to Algonquin Treaty Negotiation Funding Trust, due to AOO Realty (Rockcliffe) Inc. and Canada Emergency Business Account loan payable, approximates their fair values, except where fair values are not readily obtainable.
 Unless otherwise noted, it is management's opinion that the company is not exposed to significant interest rate, currency or credit risks arising from these financial instruments.